-In 2020, as a first step, JCDecaux formed a local Modern Slavery Committee comprised of members from different parts of the organisation including Legal, Finance, Operations and Government Relations, to address our modern slavery obligations.
-The committee initially met monthly.
-It now meets quarterly or as required.
+In 2021 the Committee was renamed the Procurement Committee comprised of members from different parts of the organisation including Legal, Finance, Operations and Government Relations, to address our modern slavery obligations.
+The Committee's remit has since been expanded to cover all aspects of procurement for the Australia and New Zealand business, including matters relating to Modern Slavery.